asbru-cm/asbru-cm/CODING_STANDARD.md

-# Coding Standard for Ásbru
+# Coding Standard

+This coding standard consists of recommendations when contributing to the Ásbrú Connection Manager project.
+Recommendations are meant to provide guidance that, when followed, should improve the safety, reliability, and security of the project.

 ## Coding guidelines

-* Use spaces as indentation 4 Spaces per indentation level.
+* Use spaces as indentation (no tabs).
+* Use 4 spaces per indentation level.
-* No trailing white spaces if possible.
+* No trailing white space.
-* Explicit if statements.
+* Explicit if statements:
   - No use of:
     - `unless`
     - reversed if `next if $true;`
     - non explicit conditional expressions